highchair/artinruins-com/_property/132-fountain-st.md

 title: "Fountain Street, #132, Downtown Providence"
 slug: 132-fountain-st
 aka: "The Downtown McDonald’s"
-date-modified: 2022-01-02 15:00
+date-modified: 2026-04-22 12:00
-update: 'Added a little bit of history that we found in the Downtown Providence Historic District nomination form'
+update: 'Added a photo from the PPS Slide Collection which partially shows the building and it s McDonald’s branding'
+update-image: old-mcd-bldg-pps-undated-01.jpg

 built: '1915'
 demolition: '2008'